smithy-lang/smithy/docs/source-2.0/guides/model-linters.rst

 Validates that shape names and member names do not match a configured set of reserved words.

-Reserved words are compared in a case-insensitive manner via substring match and support a leading and trailing wildcard character, "*".
-See :ref:`wildcard evaluation <reserved-words-wildcards>` for more detail.

 Rationale
     Tools that generate code from Smithy models SHOULD automatically convert reserved words into symbols that are safe to use in the targeted